-All candidates for the Master's degree must complete a formal application for the degree, which must be approved by their Program Advisor and the Dean of Research and Graduate Studies.
+All candidates for the master's degree must complete a formal application for the degree, which must be approved by their program director and the Dean of Research and Graduate Studies.
 The application for degree must be filed in the Registrar's Office.
-Filing deadlines for the Application for Graduation are: December Graduation, May 1; May Graduation, October 1; August Graduation, February 1.
+Please see the current academic calendar, available from the Registrar, for the filing deadlines for the application for graduation.